SAP-samples/teched2025-AI162/exercises/ex0/README.md

 ## Summary

-Now that you have ...
+Now that you have access to the UI, we can continue with uploading our first document.
 Continue to - [Exercise 1](../ex1/README.md)